tlp¶

 sudo tlp fullcharge BAT1

-Charge battery once to the upper charge threshold¶
+Charge battery to the stop charge threshold once

 Hint: after setting he thresholds the command terminates; it does not wait for the charge to complete.

-BAT0 selects the main battery, BAT1 the auxiliary/Ultrabay battery for discharge.
+BAT0 selects the main/internal battery, BAT1 the auxiliary/Ultrabay battery for discharge.
 The command continously shows remaining capacity and estimated discharge time.
 Discharging may be stopped at any time with Control-C.

 Hints:

-The command needs the AC power supply plugged in
+• The command needs the charger plugged in

-Normal use of the ThinkPad is possible during the discharge process
+• Normal use of the ThinkPad is possible during the discharge process; it does not suddenly switch off when the battery is empty

-When encountering problems, see the FAQ: Battery Features
+• When encountering problems, see the FAQ: Battery Care

 This command works as follows:

-When discharging is complete the command terminates; it does not wait for the charge to complete
+• As soon as the battery is empty, charging begins and the command terminates; it does not wait for the charge to complete

-Important: to complete the recalibration process, let the battery charge to 100 % subsequently (you may power off but not remove AC power)
+• Important: to complete the recalibration process, let the battery charge to 100 % subsequently; you may power off but not remove the charger

 Example: